Free service - Available Monday to Friday from 9am until 7pm

 What is the disconnection process?

 If you’re unable to come to an agreement with your supplier to pay off your debt over time, they can apply to a court for a warrant to enter your home and switch your energy off.
-Before they do this, they have to send you a notice informing you that they’re applying to the court.
+Before they allow this energy disconnection, they have to send you a notice informing you that they’re applying to the court.

 If you don’t contact your supplier after receiving this notice, the court hearing will go ahead.
 Unless you go to the hearing and try to work something out with your supplier, the warrant will be granted and your supplier will be able to disconnect your energy.

 In reality, it’s very rare for things to go this far.
 Instead of cutting you off, most suppliers will instead fit your home with a prepayment meter.
 This requires you to pay for your energy before you use it, preventing you from going into debt.

 If your gas or electricity has been cut off, you’ll need to contact your supplier to arrange for it to be reconnected.
 In most cases, you’ll have to work out a plan with your supplier to repay your debt before they’ll reconnect you.
 This might involve having a prepayment meter installed, using the Fuel Direct scheme or creating a monthly payment plan, to avoid once again an energy disconnection.

 You’ll also be asked to pay a reconnection fee.
 This fee covers the cost of reconnecting your home to the grid.
 It varies between suppliers but according to industry laws, it must be ‘reasonable’.
 You’ll need to pay this fee, as well as any other associated costs, before you’re reconnected.

 You may also be asked for a security deposit by your supplier.
 This gives your energy company assurance that you’re able to stay on top of your finances.
 However, you can’t be asked for a deposit if you have a prepayment meter installed.